AndreBarquet/todo-list/README.md

 # Description

-This project was created with for study the following content:
+This project was created for study the following contents:
 ### `Typescript`
 ### `Context Api`
 ### `React-hook-form`